 We do not have a minimum COMLEX or USMLE score.
 We evaluate applicants based upon multiple factors with COMLEX/USMLE scores being only one.

 Yes.
 However, we are a traditionally osteopathic-focused family medicine residency program.
 We follow our sponsoring institution’s requirements regarding allopathic applicants.

 No, a fully unopposed residency program.

 On average, our resident physicians typically work about 60-70 hours per week.

-Our faculty trains residents on-site for certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Advanced Life Support in Obstetrics (ALSO), Neonatal Resuscitation Program (NRP) and Pediatric Advanced Life Support (PALS), NEXPLANON, BOTOX for migraine, MATE, and IDU placement/removal.
+Our residents are trained for certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Advanced Life Support in Obstetrics (ALSO), Neonatal Resuscitation Program (NRP), Pediatric Advanced Life Support (PALS), NEXPLANON, BOTOX for migraine, MATE, and IDU placement/removal.
 We have recently added an onsite SIM Lab as part of our resident skills training.

-Yes, the program pays for all licensure expenses, including Oklahoma Training license, Oklahoma Medical license, COMLEX Level 3 and board exam related expenses (including the ACOFP board review course for all of our PGY-3s) as well as DEA certification and Oklahoma Bureau of Narcotics and Dangerous Drugs (OBNDD) registration.
+Yes, the program pays for all licensure expenses, including Oklahoma Training license, Oklahoma Medical license, COMLEX Level 3 and board exam related expenses, DEA certification and Oklahoma Bureau of Narcotics and Dangerous Drugs (OBNDD) registration.

 Yes, we provide resident membership dues for appropriate professional organizations and encourage active involvement.

 Yes, with approval of the program director, moonlighting is permitted for upper-level residents who are fully licensed.
 Moonlighting is monitored and counted toward residents’ duty hours to ensure continued compliance with all ACGME requirements.

 Yes, our residents use an electronic health record on all rotations.

 PGY-1s see patients in our outpatient continuity clinic one day per week except during their inpatient pediatrics rotation.
 PGY-2s and PGY-3s see patients two days per week in our clinic unless on specific off-site rotations.

 Yes, our residents may eat in our cafeteria free of charge during breakfast and lunch hours.
 Outside cafeteria hours, food is provided in the resident call room.